pnp/pnpcore/src/samples/Demo.ASPNetCore/README.md

-﻿git p# PnP Core SDK - ASP.NET Core Sample
+﻿# PnP Core SDK - ASP.NET Core Sample

 This solution demonstrates how the PnP Core SDK can be used in a ASP.NET Core web application